nnoel2626/e28/README.md

 ### Course Website for DGMD E28 is <https://hesweb.dev/e28>

 My name is *Norcius Noel* and I am a returning student from **DWA-E15**.
-I was quite pleased with the way you structured and organized your course the last time then I decided to take ["Vue.js"](https://vuejs.org) with you.
+I was quite pleased with the way you structured and organized your course the last time so I decided to enroll this ["Vue.js"](https://vuejs.org) class.

-Last year Angular with Larry Bouteliere and I am looking to broaden my knowledge with a different Javascript framework.
+Last semester I took CSCI E-31 (Web App Development/Node.JS) with Larry Bouthillier and now I am looking forward to broaden my knowledge with a different Javascript framework.
 So far I have taken the following classes:
 * CSCI E-31
 * DGMD S-23
 * DGMD E-27